Atlas3DSS/Simple_assistant/README.md

 Installation

-    Clone the Repository
     git clone [repository-url]](https://github.com/Atlas3DSS/Simple_assistant.git
     cd Simple_assistant
 Set up a Virtual Environment (Optional but Recommended)

-    Create a virtual environment:

     python -m venv venv
 Activate the virtual environment:

-    On Windows:

     .\venv\Scripts\activate

 On macOS and Linux:

     source venv/bin/activate
 Install Dependencies

     pip install -r requirements.txt
 Environment Variables

     Create a .env file in the root directory of the project.
     Add your OpenAI API key to the .env file:

     OPENAI_API_KEY=your_api_key_here
 Usage

-    Run the script:

     python simple_assistant.py
 Features

     Voice input recording
     Interaction with OpenAI's GPT-4 model
     Text-to-speech response
 Note

     Ensure that your OpenAI API key is kept confidential and not exposed in public repositories.